Personal Bitcoin Self-Custody Guidance

 Personalised plan

-A recommendation built around your specific circumstances.
-The right hardware, custody structure, backup approach, and implementation path for your holdings, family situation, and long-term intentions.
+A recommendation built around your circumstances: the right hardware, custody structure, backup approach, and implementation path.

 03